 § 2-01 Applicability.

-This subchapter shall apply solely to prequalified vendor appeals pursuant to § 324(b) of the Charter and the rules of the Procurement Policy Board, 9 RCNY § 3-10(m).
-Chapter 1 shall also apply to such proceedings except to the extent that it is inconsistent with this subchapter.
+This subchapter applies solely to prequalified vendor appeals pursuant to § 324(b) of the Charter and the rules of the Procurement Policy Board, 9 RCNY § 3-10(m).
+Chapter 1 also applies to such proceedings except to the extent that it is inconsistent with this subchapter.